MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Is there a size limit to the domain lists that I need to configure?

-Yes, both the Enterprise Resource domains hosted in the cloud and the Domains categorized as both work and personal have a 16383-B limit.
+Yes, both the Enterprise Resource domains that are hosted in the cloud and the domains that are categorized as both work and personal have a 16383-B limit.

 ### Why does my encryption driver break Microsoft Defender Application Guard?

 Microsoft Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
-If an encryption driver prevents a VHD from being mounted or from being written to, Application Guard does not work and results in an error message (`0x80070013 ERROR_WRITE_PROTECT`).
+If an encryption driver prevents a VHD from being mounted or from being written to, Application Guard does not work and results in an error message (**0x80070013 ERROR_WRITE_PROTECT**).

 ### Why do the Network Isolation policies in Group Policy and CSP look different?

 There is not a one-to-one mapping among all the Network Isolation policies between CSP and GP.
 Mandatory network isolation policies to deploy Application Guard are different between CSP and GP.

-Mandatory network isolation GP policy to deploy Application Guard: "DomainSubnets or CloudResources" Mandatory network isolation CSP policy to deploy Application Guard: "EnterpriseCloudResources or (EnterpriseIpRange and EnterpriseNetworkDomainNames)"
+- Mandatory network isolation GP policy to deploy Application Guard: **DomainSubnets or CloudResources**

+- Mandatory network isolation CSP policy to deploy Application Guard: **EnterpriseCloudResources or (EnterpriseIpRange and EnterpriseNetworkDomainNames)**

-For EnterpriseNetworkDomainNames, there is no mapped CSP policy.
+- For EnterpriseNetworkDomainNames, there is no mapped CSP policy.

 Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
-If an encryption driver prevents a VHD from being mounted or from being written to, Application Guard does not work and results in an error message (`0x80070013 ERROR_WRITE_PROTECT`).
+If an encryption driver prevents a VHD from being mounted or from being written to, Application Guard does not work and results in an error message (**0x80070013 ERROR_WRITE_PROTECT**).

 ### Why did Application Guard stop working after I turned off hyperthreading?